JoshMayBalGitHub/ActivationTW/README.md

  ./C#Programs/"Console App".csproj

- So, if you want to test that out you have to put all of it in the C#Programs folder i put in except ofcourse the Setup.sh
+ So, if you want to test that out you have to put all of it in the C#Programs folder i put in except of course the Setup.sh